YiYuanZhuang/YiYuanZhuang.github.io/_posts/2017-03-29-introducing-tale.md

 date: 2024-05-07
 ---

 In the old and modern city of Copenhagen, the secret of house prices is like a treasure hidden underneath the beautiful streets and canals.
-This article is a journey to unravel this mystery through cutting-edge data visualisation techniques.
+This article is a journey to unravel this mystery through cutting-edge data visualization techniques.
 We hope it can give you inspiration for finding your future home.
 Let‘s enjoy this journey!

 ## Dancing on the crescent moon
 When you are looking for your ideal home in the Capital Region of Denmark (Region Hovedstaden), will you care about if it is close to Føtext or close to Metro?
 Are you curious about how much different facilities relate to house prices?
 This clear correlation coefficient graph (Figure 1)  will tell you the answer.